 Professor, Henry Merritt Wriston Chair of Public Policy

 Marc Eisner is the Henry Merritt Wriston Chair of Public Policy at Wesleyan University.
 Eisner is author or coauthor of several books on regulation and political economy.
 His current research focuses on regulatory design and the dynamics of regulatory change.
 More information

-José Mariano Gago Instituto Superior Técnico, IRGC Foundation Board, Portugal
+José Mariano Gago Instituto Superior Técnico, Portugal, and IRGC Foundation Board

 Professor, Experimental High Energy Physics